 The most extended horoscope, which is divided into twelve signs represented by the name that was given to the stars, all of them emerged from mythology.
 Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces are these signs, which in turn can be divided as signs of Air, Water, Fire and Earth.

-The traditional Cuban religion, Yoruba, has a new dozen signs, with names of deities: Ogun, Oko, Elegua, Oshun, Shango, Yemanyá, Obatalá, Orula, Babalú Aye, Agayú Solá, Oshosi and Inle.
+In the traditional Cuban religion, Yoruba, there's the Orisha Horoscope, which has a new dozen signs, with names of deities: Ogun, Oko, Elegua, Oshun, Shango, Yemanyá, Obatalá, Orula, Babalú Aye, Agayú Solá, Oshosi and Inle.

 These names are related to Cuban Santeria, a religion that syncretizes Christianity and the Yoruba religion, that is, that seeks equivalence between both.
 Thus, for example, Eleguá is related to San Antonio de Padua, Yemanyá with the Virgin of Regla and Babalú Aye to San Lázaro, to name some examples.